Jessica Penne: Returning to competition after suspension

 Penne was scheduled to face Luana Pinheiro on November 20, 2021, at UFC Fight Night 198.
 However Penne withdrew from the bout for undisclosed reason and she was replaced by Sam Hughes.
 Penne was rescheduled to face Pinheiro on April 30, 2022, at UFC on ESPN 35.
 They were once again scrapped as Pinheiro pulled out due to an undisclosed injury.

 Penne was scheduled to face Brianna Fortino on July 16, 2022, at UFC on ABC 3.
 However, Fortino withdrew in early June for unknown reasons and was replaced by Emily Ducote.
 She lost the fight via unanimous decision.

 Cheyanne Vlismas was scheduled to face Tabatha Ricci, but Penne stepped in replacing Vlismas, who pulled out for October 1, 2022, at UFC Fight Night 211, however the fight was cancelled due to an illness with Penne on the day of the weigh in's.

 Penne faced Tabatha Ricci on March 4, 2023, at UFC 285.
 She lost the fight via an armbar in the second round.

+Penne faced former Cage Fury FC Women's Strawweight Champion Elise Reed on October 19, 2024 at UFC Fight Night 245.
+She lost the fight by unanimous decision.

+On October 29, 2024, it was announced that Penne was released from the UFC.

+Global Fight League

+Penne was scheduled to face Joice Mara in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+However, all GFL events were cancelled indefinitely.